 - The former Homestead Hebrew Congregation building at 335 E 10th Ave. (at McClure) in Homestead is now owned by a church.
 They have been very welcoming to families wanting to tour the building as it now.
 Except for where the bima used to be, it largely looks as it did when it was a synagogue.

 - The Homestead Hebrew Cemetery is at the intersection of Bellwood Road and Home Street in West Mifflin.
 It is adjacent to a much larger cemetery, so make sure you’re in the right one.
-(Please note that this cemetery is not the one going bankrupt.
-Homestead’s Jewish cemetery is fortunately in good shape in terms of both financials and management.)
+If you’re unable to make a visit, some of the headstones are photographed and transcribed here, thanks to Michael May and CemoMemo.

 - The Homestead Hebrew Chapel on the second floor of Beth Shalom in Squirrel Hill has replicas of the original yahrzeit tablets and veterans’ plaques.

 - The Pittsburgh Jewish Newspaper Project

 - Historic Pittsburgh City Directories — includes directories for Homestead from 1890-1945 (also here)

 - The burials in the cemetery are indexed on the Rauh Jewish Archives’ Generations to Generations website (except for the most recent ones).
 Select pictures are available at Find A Grave.